desicochrane/data-science-masters/README.md

 # Data Science Masters

 ## Goals
-* Compete in Kaggle competition and be in top N #deep learning
+* Compete in Kaggle competition and be in top 20%
-* Build end to end encrypted chat app #crypto #how-the-internet-works
+* Build en-to-end encrypted chat app
 * Deployed ML service to cloud for Structured data, text, Image, Video, audio

 ## Carriculum